Physicians seeking Walter Jones seat advance to GOP runoff

 Current New Bern Mayor Dana Outlaw finished third in the Democratic primary.

-Preliminary overall turnout was less than 15 percent of the 3rd District’s registered voters who were qualified to cast ballots in the Democratic, Republican and Libertarian primaries early or on Tuesday, according to the State Board of Elections.
+Preliminary overall turnout was less than 15% of the 3rd District’s registered voters who were qualified to cast ballots in the Democratic, Republican and Libertarian primaries early or on Tuesday, according to the State Board of Elections.